How Sheep and Lambs Are Farmed and Killed

 Where Do Sheep Come From?

 Of all the sheep species, the modern domesticated one is by far the most common, with a population of over one billion worldwide.
 They are most likely descended from the wild mouflon between 11,000 and 9,000 BC.
-There are six species of sheep and hundreds of subspecies, all forming part of the Bovidae family of cloven-hoof ruminants.1Bradford, A., 2015.
-‘Facts About Sheep.’
-Live Science, 11 November.
-Available at https://www.livescience.com/52755-sheep-facts.html [Accessed 26 March 2020].
-If humans didn’t farm sheep, there would still be a huge variety of species and subspecies around the world, from Central Europe to the Middle East, Asia to North America.
-Over the 10,000 years of domestication, modern sheep are very different to wild sheep.
+There are multiple species of sheep and hundreds (if not thousands) of distinct breeds, all forming part of the Bovidae family of cloven-hoof ruminants.
+If humans didn’t farm sheep, there would still be a huge variety of species and subspecies around the world, from Central Europe to the Middle East and Asia to North America.
+Over the 10,000 years of domestication, modern sheep have become very different to wild sheep.

 wild sheep